CDCgov/prime-reportstream/prime-router/docs/onboarding-users/migrating-receivers.md

 A quick and easy way to get test data to send to a STLT is by going into SimpleReport's test environment https://test.simplereport.gov.
 Access can be requested on the [shared-simple-report-universal-pipeline](https://nava.slack.com/archives/C0411VC78DN) thread.
 Instructions on how to send a test message can be found on this youtube playlist https://www.youtube.com/playlist?list=PL3U3nqqPGhab0sys3ombZmwOplRYlBOBF.
+The file [SR upload](./samples/SimpleReport/SR-UPLOAD.csv) can be used test sending reports through SimpleReport's CSV upload.
 To route the report to a specific STLT either the patient or facility state needs to updated to the STLT's jurisdiction.
 Keep in mind that if they are not updated the message might get routed to the incorrect STLT.
 The report sent by SimpleReport can be found in the Azure BlobStorage.
 The UP message will be stored in the `receive/simple_report.fullelr` and the covid pipeline message will be stored in `receive/simple_report.default`.
 This message can be used locally to test any new sender or receiver transforms.
 To access the blob storage.
 Microsoft Storage Explorer needs to be installed and login with your CDC SU credentials.